 Meringue has became this worshipped and feared dessert du jour.
 (The way cupcakes, froyo and macaroons used to be.)
 But there is room neither for devotion nor terror here.

 Meringue is a good dessert.
 Nothing more nothing less.
 You don’t need special powers.
 You can make great meringue just as you are in this moment.

-THIS MERINGUE CREAM CAKE IS REALLY MAJDA’S CAKE
+THIS MERINGUE CAKE IS REALLY MAJDA’S CAKE